 There are a lot of myths about vein disease out there, often causing confusion about the disease.
-Renowned vein expert Dr. Thomas Wright hears a lot of vein disease myths at his treatment center in St. Louis and wants to set the record straight.
-Click on one of the vein disease myths below for the facts.
+Renowned vein expert Dr. Thomas Wright hears a lot of vein disease myths at his varicose vein treatments center in St. Louis and wants to set the record straight.
+Click on one of the varicose vein treatments and vein disease myths below for the facts.

 Fact: Varicose vein disease can affect people at any age.
 Some people in their late teens and early 20s have varicose veins.
 Heredity is an important factor in vein disease, so families with vein disease may begin experiencing symptoms at early ages.
 Factors that also affect veins are gender, pregnancy hormones, weight, physical trauma, and standing for long periods with no relief.

 Fact: Women do have experience higher incidences of vein disease.
 This is attributable to female hormones affecting vein walls, especially during pregnancy.
 But many men experience vein disease — as many as 25% of men experience venous reflux.

 Fact: The truth is that spider veins are not the same as varicose vein disease.
 Their cause, appearance and medical implications are very different.
 Varicose veins are ropey, thickened veins that have twisted due to incompetence of inner valves.
 Spider veins on the other hand are visible dilated blood vessels just below the skin’s surface, typically showing on the face, neck, chest and legs.

 Fact: Varicose veins are a medical issue.
 Vein disease is frequently painful and interferes with enjoyment of life and work.
 Veins can swell and hurt, burn or itch.
 Legs may also feel very heavy.If not treated, vein disease progresses to conditions including eczema, pigmentation, skin ulcerations and bleeding, and leaves patients at risk for Deep Vein Thrombosis and Pulmonary Embolism.